wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   8\.
 When deciding on the relevance or admissibility of evidence collected by a State, the Court shall not rule on the application of the State's national law.

-### Article 70 Offences against the administration of justice
+### Article 70---Offences against the administration of justice

 *   1\.
 The Court shall have jurisdiction over the following offences against its administration of justice when committed intentionally: